dekoza/mtgpl/docs/_sources/6ED.rst.txt

 :mtgtip:`Tariff<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/61094858-b8a8-425f-9c96-fac4fc6ecae8.jpg?1562818225|https://scryfall.com/card/6ed/47/tariff?utm_source=api>`
-   Each player sacrifices the creature they control with the highest converted mana cost unless they pay that creature's mana cost.
-If two or more creatures a player controls are tied for highest cost, that player chooses one.
+   Each player sacrifices the creature they control with the highest mana value unless they pay that creature's mana cost.
+If two or more creatures a player controls are tied for highest, that player chooses one.

 :mtgtip:`Tundra Wolves<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/a/8a1e1378-9e27-4cce-88e7-a3bf3dcd2977.jpg?1562820021|https://scryfall.com/card/6ed/48/tundra-wolves?utm_source=api>`